General Author Guidelines

-- Under the title, respectively the author’s name (without title), affiliation (institution) and e-mail address.
+- Under the title, respectively, the author’s name (without title), affiliation (institution), and e-mail address.

 - Abstract and keywords are typed in Indonesian and English with lengths between 100 to 250 words.
 For manuscripts in English, it is unnecessary to include abstracts in Indonesian.

 - Citation of references is carried out using footnotes and references following the 8th edition of Turabian format (citation format can be downloaded here).
-References is written at the end of the manuscript and include only those cited in the manuscript.
+References are written at the end of the manuscript and include only those cited in the manuscript.
 For references, it is expected to use tools such as Mendeley or Zotero.

 - There are three steps in the reviewing process.
 First, the manuscript will be reviewed by the editor.
 If the manuscript meets the Veritas journal’s focus and scope, showing novelty, originality, and pass similarity check, then it processed for the next stage.
-Second, the manuscript will be sent to assigned peer-reviewers to assess the contents and writing styles’ quality.
+Second, the manuscript will be sent to assigned peer-reviewers to assess the quality of contents and writing styles.
 The manuscript assessment process will be conducted by two reviewers anonymously (double-blind peer review).
 Third, the editor considers the feedback provided by the reviewers and arrives at a decision.